libxsmm/libxsmm/documentation/libxsmm_prof.md

                      -knob collection-detail=stack-sampling:4=exclusive'
 ```

-The `:4=exclusive` (unrelated to VTune's command line syntax), which is related to mpirun's gtool arguments; these arguments need to appear at the end of the gtool-string.
+The `:4=exclusive` is related to mpirun's gtool arguments and unrelated to VTune's command line syntax; such argument(s) need to appear at the end of the gtool-string.
 For instance, the shown command line selects the 4th rank (otherwise all ranks are sampled) along with "exclusive" usage of the performance monitoring unit (PMU) such that only one event-collector runs for all ranks.

 Intel&#160;VTune&#160;Amplifier presents invoked JIT code like functions, which belong to a module named "libxsmm.jit".
 The function name as well as the module name are supplied by LIBXSMM using VTune's JIT-Profiling API.
 Below, the shown "function name" (`libxsmm_knl_dnn_23x23x23_23_23_23_a1_b1_p6::mxm`) encodes an AVX-512 ("knl") double-precision kernel ("d") for small dense matrix multiplication, which performs no transposes ("nn").
 The name further encodes M=N=K=LDA=LDB=LDC=23, Alpha=Beta=1.0, and a prefetch strategy ("p6").